SAURABHRAJBHAR2003/-simple-calculator/README.md

 # -simple-calculator
-make a simple calculator using html css and java sripte
+make a simple calculator using html css and java sript